MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-805.md

 Microsoft R Server requires Hadoop MapReduce, the Hadoop Distributed File System (HDFS), and Apache YARN.
 Optionally, Spark version 1.5.0-1.6.1 is supported for Microsoft R Server 8.0.5.

-In version 8.0.5, the installer should provide most of the dependencies required by R Server, but if a missing dependency error is reported, see [Package Dependencies for Microsoft R Server installations on Linux and Hadoop](rserver-install-linux-hadoop-packages.md) for a complete list of the dependencies required for installation.
+In version 8.0.5, the installer should provide most of the dependencies required by R Server, but if the installer reports a missing dependency, see [Package Dependencies for Microsoft R Server installations on Linux and Hadoop](rserver-install-linux-hadoop-packages.md) for a complete list of the dependencies required for installation.

 Minimum system configuration requirements for Microsoft R Server are as follows: